wiremock/api-template-library/apisetu.gov.in-labourbih/index.md

 ---
 slug: "apisetu-gov-in-labourbih"
-name: "Labour Resource Department, Bihar"
+title: "Labour Resource Department, Bihar"
 provider: "apisetu.gov.in"
 description: "Department of Labour Resources (http://labour.bih.nic.in/) issues various\
   \ certificates to the citizens.
 They can be pulled into citizen's DigiLocker account.\